BetterThanTomorrow/calva/docs/site/ns-form-deriving.md

 ### Fallback

-If one of the conditions above is not met, Calva is still add a namespace to the new file.
+If one of the conditions above is not met, Calva still adds a namespace to the new file.
 However, in this case it could be inaccurate.
 For example, if you create a file `your-app/test/app/core_test.clj` and `your-app/test` directory is not in your classpath, you will get simply `(ns core-test)` instead of `(ns app.core-test)`.